• This page, Performance Recognition Program (PRP), is offered by

 • Commonwealth Equity in Governance Award

-Executive Branch or Higher Education employees who have been in state service for at least two years as of May 1, 2023, may be nominated for a Citation, except those employees currently holding positions to which they were appointed directly by the Governor, employees whose appointments were subject to the formal approval of the Governor and/or College Presidents and Agency Heads.
+Executive Branch or Higher Education employees who have been in service for at least two years as of January 1, 2024, may be nominated for a Certificate of Achievement award.
+(This excludes those employees currently holding positions to which they were appointed directly by the Governor, employees whose appointments were subject to the formal approval of the Governor and/or College Presidents and Agency Heads.)

 An individual employee may be nominated by a supervisor, peer, professional colleague or someone else who is familiar with the person's work.
-An individual may not be nominated by a relative or a subordinate, nor may a person nominate himself or herself.
+An individual may not be nominated by a relative or a subordinate, nor may a person nominate themselves.
+A group of employees may also be nominated for their performance as a team on a project or initiative.

 • Attainment of high priority agency objective(s);